kriskowal/asap/README.md

 [Zalgo]: http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony

-This `asap` CommonJS package contains a single `asap` module that exports a single `asap` function that executes a function *as soon as possible*.
+This CommonJS package provides an `asap` module that exports a function that executes a task function *as soon as possible*.

 ASAP strives to schedule events to occur before yielding for IO, reflow, or redrawing.